 What measures could make a big difference?

-(a) Supplying clean fuel for all vehicles and all India (from 2Ws to heavy duty trucks), in which we don’t need to worry about who is driving and when.
-Currently Bharat-IV fuel is available in Delhi and Bharat-III outside.
-Almost all the trucks delivering goods in the city or just passing through are likely to use the lower quality fuel available outside the city and pollute in the city.
-An unified and expedited “one nation, one fuel” strategy, and a better standard fuel will help reduce the emission burden from the road transport sector.
+(a) Supplying clean fuel for all vehicles and all India (from 2Ws to heavy-duty trucks), in which we don’t need to worry about who is driving and when.
+Currently, Bharat-IV fuel is available in Delhi and Bharat-III outside.
+Almost all the trucks delivering goods in the city or just passing through are likely to use the lower quality fuel available outside the city and pollute the city.
+A unified and expedited “one nation, one fuel” strategy and a better standard fuel will help reduce the emission burden from the road transport sector.

 (b) Supplying clean and reliable power for all (from households to shops to industries), will cut down any need for diesel generator sets or any other fuel for combustion in the industries.
 This can also include promotion of renewable energy, especially small scale at the residential sector or in the telecom sector (the telecom towers are the largest consumer of diesel outside the road transport, catering to nearly 1 billion people across the country).